Braces with Missing Teeth—McMurray, PA · Bethel Park, PA

 How Braces Can Help Those with Missing Teeth

 One of the most common questions we receive is, “Is it possible to get braces with missing teeth?”
 Fortunately, the answer is yes!
-Dr. Cartwright can use traditional braces or clear aligners to help patients with crooked or crowded teeth…even if they have a few gaps.
+Dr. Cartwright and Dr. Palmer can use traditional braces or clear aligners to help patients with crooked or crowded teeth…even if they have a few gaps.
 For both adults and children, undergoing orthodontic treatment despite having missing teeth can be very beneficial for both the long-term health and appearance of their smiles.
 How does it work?
 Read on below to learn more!

 Braces for Children with Missing Teeth